webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/logging_library/3._cloud/logging_service.md

 ## Log types

-Currently, three types of logging functions are there in abstract class `LoggingService`.
+Currently, six types of logging functions are there in abstract class `LoggingService`.

 1. event
 2. exception
 3. transaction
+4. action
+5. attributes
+6. setUserInfo

 - event is used to for log, info, success, and warning.
 - exception is used to for logging exceptions.